newrelic/newrelic-browser-agent/README.md

 ```

 ## Session Replay
-The Session Replay feature is currently in Limited Preview, but is now available for limited free use by all customers.
-The data collected by this feature will become generally available and billable starting May 15th, 2024.
+The Session Replay feature is now available for limited free use by all customers.
+The data collected by this feature will become billable starting May 15th, 2024.
 Please see the [Session Replay documentation](https://docs.newrelic.com/docs/browser/browser-monitoring/browser-pro-features/session-replay/) to get started using this new feature.

 ## Supported browsers